Dance: History

-References to dance can be found in very early recorded history; Greek dance (horos) is referred to by Plato, Aristotle, Plutarch and Lucian.
+References to dance can be found in very early recorded history; Greek dance (choros) is referred to by Plato, Aristotle, Plutarch and Lucian.
 The Bible and Talmud refer to many events related to dance, and contain over 30 different dance terms.
 In Chinese pottery as early as the Neolithic period, groups of people are depicted dancing in a line holding hands, and the earliest Chinese word for "dance" is found written in the oracle bones.
-Dance is further described in the Lüshi Chunqiu.
+Dance is described in the Lüshi Chunqiu.
 Primitive dance in ancient China was associated with sorcery and shamanic rituals.

 During the first millennium BCE in India, many texts were composed which attempted to codify aspects of daily life.
-Bharata Muni's Natyashastra (literally "the text of dramaturgy") is one of the earlier texts.
+Bharata Muni's Natya Shastra (literally "the text of dramaturgy") is one early text.
 It mainly deals with drama, in which dance plays an important part in Indian culture.
-It categorizes dance into four types—secular, ritual, abstract, and, interpretive—and into four regional varieties.
-The text elaborates various hand-gestures (mudras) and classifies movements of the various limbs, steps and so on.
-A strong continuous tradition of dance has since continued in India, through to modern times, where it continues to play a role in culture, ritual, and, notably, the Bollywood entertainment industry.
+A strong continuous tradition of dance has since continued in India, through to modern times, where it continues to play a role in culture, ritual, and the Bollywood entertainment industry.
 Many other contemporary dance forms can likewise be traced back to historical, traditional, ceremonial, and ethnic dance.

 Music

-Dance is generally, however not exclusively, performed with the accompaniment of music and may or may not be performed in time to such music.
-Some dance (such as tap dance) may provide its own audible accompaniment in place of (or in addition to) music.
+Dance is generally, but not exclusively, performed with the accompaniment of music and may or may not be performed in time to such music.
+Some dance (such as tap dance or gumboot dance) may provide its own audible accompaniment in place of (or in addition to) music.
 Many early forms of music and dance were created for each other and are frequently performed together.
 Notable examples of traditional dance-music couplings include the jig, waltz, tango, disco, and salsa.
 Some musical genres have a parallel dance form such as baroque music and baroque dance; other varieties of dance and music may share nomenclature but developed separately, such as classical music and classical ballet.
-The choreography and music go hand in hand, as they complement each other to express a story told by the choreographer and or dancers.
+The choreography and music are meant to complement each other, to express a story told by the choreographer and dancers.